Trevor Devall

-Trevor Devall (born November 10, 1972) is a Canadian voice actor.
+Trevor Devall (born November 10, 1972) is a Canadian voice actor and podcaster.
 He worked for various studios in Vancouver, British Columbia, Canada for years, before he relocated to Los Angeles, California, United States in 2013.
-Between 2007 and 2013 he produced the podcast Voiceprint with Trevor Devall and Guests, where he interviewed other voice actors.
+Between 2007 and 2013, he produced the podcast Voiceprint with Trevor Devall and Guests, where he interviewed other voice actors.
 Starting in 2019, he became more active in the tabletop role-playing games community, starting the actual play YouTube show Me, Myself and Die! where he played solo tabletop role-playing games; as well as launching a Kickstarter campaign for his own tabletop role-playing game system The Broken Empires in 2024.

 Early life

-Trevor Devall was born on November 10, 1972 in Edmonton, Alberta, the youngest of five children to Theresa and Vernon Devall.
+Trevor Devall was born on November 10, 1972, the youngest of five children to Theresa and Vernon Devall.
 He was into theatre and did tap, jazz, and Polynesian dance as a child.
 He attended the University of Alberta for drama and directed stage productions as well as student films.

 Devall moved to Vancouver in 1998 to pursue a film directing career.
 While working for a talent agency, he made a demo tape for them and began landing work as a voice actor.

 Career

 He is best known for voicing Hot Dog in Krypto the Superdog, Rocket Raccoon in the animated TV series Guardians of the Galaxy, Emperor Palpatine in Lego Star Wars, Pyro in X-Men: Evolution, Dukey in seasons 5 and 6 of Johnny Test, and various characters in the Netflix original series F Is for Family, as well as providing voices in English-language versions of various anime series, most notably as Mu La Flaga from Mobile Suit Gundam SEED, Mukotsu from InuYasha, Scourge from Transformers: Cybertron, Mr. Chang from Black Lagoon, and Aizawa from Death Note.
 He also voiced Hermiod on Stargate Atlantis and Ravus Nox Fleuret in the Final Fantasy XV video game and Kingsglaive: Final Fantasy XV feature film.
 Other than that, he voiced Mars in Dota 2 video game.
 On camera, he played Sir Atticus Moon in Big Time Movie.

 Devall played the voice of Rocket Raccoon in the animated Guardians of the Galaxy series and various subsequent media.
+He is also the voice of Ronnie in A Chuck E. Cheese Christmas.